bramkuijper/stress_damage/src/dynamic_programming/README.md

 Here we relax this assumption and allow damage `d` to accumulate, where damage accumulation increases with hormone expression `h` and decreases with repair `r`.

+## The dynamic programming model
+The source code of the dynamic programming model is written in `C++` and is available in the file `stress_damage_lh.cpp`.

 ## Compiling the code
-The source code of the dynamic programming model is written in `C++` and is available in the file `stress_damage_lh.cpp`.
-Compiling the programme can be done by running
+The code can be run by doing:
 ```
 make
 ```